Muñiz Air National Guard Base: Today

 Since 1997 the mission for Muñiz Air National Guard base and the 156th Fighter Wing is to provide air mobility support for the U.S. Southern Command.
 This air base also provides mobilization to assist with humanitarian support in natural disasters such as the 2010 Haiti earthquake.
 Muñiz ANGB plays a mayor role in the mobilization for the Puerto Rico Air National Guard troops as well Army National Guard and U.S. Army Reserve soldiers from Puerto Rico for deployments to Operation Iraqi Freedom and Operation Enduring Freedom.

 Muñiz Air National Guard Base host the STARBASE Youth Program.
 STARBASE is a nonresidential educational program for students (grades K-12) that provides them with real-world applications of math and science.
 Hundreds of students from schools all over Puerto Rico come to Muñiz ANGB to participate in the STARBASE Youth Program.

-Some Active Guard Reserve personnel from the Puerto Rico Air National Guard work permanent at Muñiz ANGB.
-In addition some of the facilities at Muñiz ANGB include a Hangar, Maintenance Shops, Command Offices, Family Readiness Center, Lt.
+Some Active Guard Reserve personnel from the Puerto Rico Air National Guard work permanently at Muñiz ANGB.
+In addition some of the facilities at Muñiz ANGB include a Hangar, Maintenance Shops, Command Offices, Airman and Family Readiness Program, Lt.
 Col. Rafael A. Mattei Sports Complex, NGX Base Exchange and The Puerto Rico National Guard institutional trust (FIGNA) office.